 These general conditions of use (GCU) of the Application published by the Company define the conditions under which the Company grants the Users and the Independent Couriers a licence to use the Application to enable the Users to entrust the Independent Couriers with Deliveries of Goods, track their execution and pay them, all within a determined contractual framework and secured by insurance under the conditions set out in the annexes.
-These GCU include the Special Conditions ("SC") which apply to the Independent Couriers only (see Part II below).
+These GCU include Special conditions applicable to Independent Couriers ("SC") which apply to the Independent Couriers only and provisions which apply to both the Users and the Independent Couriers.
+In addition to the specific terms set out in these GCU, the Parties acknowledge that there may be additional non-contractual operating practices in place which are not reflected in these GCU and which may change from time to time.

-I. Provisions common to the Users and the Independent Couriers
+I. Provisions which apply to the Users and the Independent Couriers

 In these GCU, capitalised terms shall have the meanings set out below: